-As a legal visa sponsor, Camp America provides fully-comprehensive medical insurance which will cover the participant for claims up to $500,000 for the entire time they are in the US with the Camp America programme.
+As a legal visa sponsor, Camp America provides fully-comprehensive medical insurance which will cover the participant for claims up to $500,000 for the entire time they are in the US (or 153 days) with the Camp America programme.
 It should be noted that the insurance does not cover pre-existing conditions and any applicants who have an existing condition will be required to obtain their own personal cover for this.

 Provision of medical insurance is required as a visa sponsor and therefore is mandatory for participants to take the Camp America medical insurance.
 Baggage insurance is provided for a fee, but is optional to the applicant.